DAGINATSUKO/www-rpcs3/README.md

 * [Opera Software Opera](http://www.opera.com/)

 ## Deployment
-Simply download the repository files and upload them to your web server or open them in a text, preferably [Notepad++](https://notepad-plus-plus.org/).
+Simply download the repository files and upload them to your web server or open them in a text editor, preferably [Notepad++](https://notepad-plus-plus.org/).
 Based on the web server, RPCS3.net comes pre-defined as a SSL(Secure Sockets Layer) website.
 This may cause issues with web servers or web server emulators that do not have SSL capabilities.
 To fix this issue, .htaccess must be modified accordingly,

 ## History
 * 01-15-2017 - tkoham offers a Patreon initiative for RPCS3 on [January 15th, 2017](https://github.com/RPCS3/rpcs3/issues/2263)